Student Club Life

 - BDE Crocoprofs – FDE, Nîmes campus

-- Axurits Student Union – FDE, Perpignan campus
+- Axurits Student Union – FDE, Perpignan Campus

 - Montpellier Rifle Association

-- AS Medicine Montpellier (ASMM)
+- Montpellier Medical Student Association (ASMM)

 - Montpellier Health Tutoring Association (ATSM)